FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 method as defined for EAP-TLS above.
 The only difference is that the inner identity and password is also the provisioning identifier.

-Is is RECOMMENDED that provisioning methods use EAP-TLS in preference to any other TLS-based EAP methods.
+It is RECOMMENDED that provisioning methods use EAP-TLS in preference to any other TLS-based EAP methods.
 As the credentials for other methods are predefined and known in advance, those methods offer little benefit over EAP-TLS.

 ## EAP-NOOB

-It is RECOMMENDED that server implementations of EAP-NOOB accept both identities "noob@eap-noob.arpa" and "@noob.eap.arpa" as synonyms.
+It is RECOMMENDED that server implementations of Nimble out-of-band authentication for EAP (EAP-NOOB) accept both identities "noob@eap-noob.arpa" and "@noob.eap.arpa" as synonyms.

 It is RECOMMENDED that EAP-NOOB peers use "@noob.eap.arpa" first, and